jina-ai/career/README.md

 ## Product, Operating and Evangelist Role: Tell us about your Understanding

 We would like to hear from you about the feedback when using our products.
-Like really using it, not just looking at our screenshot or documentations.
+Like **really using** it, not just looking at our screenshot or documentations.
+Following the PyPI install instruction or using Docker, either way you need to run the system by yourself.
+This is the basic requirement for our product related roles.

+After playing with our products.
+We'd like to hear your feedback.
 What’s your view?
 What are the good and bad features?
 How can things be improved?
-What minimum resources do you need to get this done?
+What minimum resources (time & HR) do you need to get this done?

 The more you can tell us, the more understanding we have about your skill set.

-We are looking forward to having you onboard!
+## We are looking forward to having you onboard!

+Submit your resume to career@jina.ai

 <a href="https://opensource.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/docs/chapters/101/img/ILLUS11.png?raw=true" width="60%" align="center"></a>